 <step>.type</step> string Case-insensitive step type; must be 'applybeam' <step>.onebeamperpatch</step> bool true Compute the beam only for the center of each patch (saves computation time, but you should set this to false for large patches.
-This option is only useful if the beam is applied as part of a predict step. <step>.usechannelfreq</step> bool true Compute the beam for each channel of the measurement set separately.
+In the ApplyBeam step, this setting does not make sense (but it does if the applybeam is part of predict, h5parmpredict, etc.).
+Generally, FALSE is the right setting for this option.
+The default may change in an upcomping version. <step>.usechannelfreq</step> bool true Compute the beam for each channel of the measurement set separately.
 This is useful for merged / concatenated measurement sets.
 For raw LOFAR data you should set it to false, so that the beam will be formed as in the station hardware.
-Also, setting it to false is faster.
+Also, setting it to false is faster. <step>.updateweights</step> bool false Update the weights column, in a way consistent with the weights being inverse proportional to the autocorrelations (e.g. if 'autoweights' was used before).

-<step>.updateweights</step> bool Update the weights column, in a way consistent with the weights being inverse proportional to the autocorrelations (e.g. if 'autoweights' was used before). <step>.invert</step> bool true Invert the beam.
+<step>.invert</step> bool true Invert the beam.
 When applying the beam to transfer calibration solutions, this should be true.
 In other words: invert=true means correcting for the beam, invert=false means corrupting with the beam.
-When using the beam in a predict (or gaincal) step, this option defaults to false (so it will corrupt for the beam). <step>.beammode</step> string Beam mode to apply, can be "array_factor", "element" or "default".
+When using the beam in a predict (or gaincal) step, this option defaults to false (so it will corrupt for the beam). <step>.beammode</step> string "default" Beam mode to apply, can be "array_factor", "element" or "default".
 Default is to apply both the element beam and the array factor.